tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 In this activity, students will be introduced to the concept of beta and how it is used to determine the relative *unit-driven* performance of one variable to another.
 For example calculating the beta value of a stock's returns relative to the returns of the overall market.

-Students will learn how to calcualte beta and how the concept of beta differs from correlation.
+Students will learn how to calculate beta and how the concept of beta differs from correlation.

 **Files:**